 You can opt-out of receiving information about leaving a legacy at any time by contacting the Data Protection Officer.

 We are grateful for our network of volunteers who work in the community to fundraise on our behalf.
 If you contact us to get involved in community fundraising, we will use your postal address, email address, and phone number to contact you about community fundraising activities and to send you fundraising materials, advice, and any guidance on our standards and codes of conduct for fundraisers (such as information on our Data Protection policy and “Do’s and Don’t’s”.

 You can ask to be removed from our contact list for Community Fundraisers at any time by contacting the Marketing team or the Data Protection Officer.

 We’re also grateful for our sponsors and donors.
 That’s why we like to send thank you letters by post or email every so often to remind our sponsors and donors how much we value their time and their contributions.

 You can opt-out of receiving Thank You letters by emailing firstname.lastname@example.org

-To help us ensure that our fundraising campaigns are efficient, effective, and not annoying to people, we may conduct statistical analysis of donors using a variety of demographic profile data obtained from third parties such as the CSO and Facebook.
-This helps us identify how best to use our resources as efficiently as possible and also how to minimise the annoyance to our donors and supporters that can be caused by too frequent requests for support.
+To help us ensure our fundraising campaigns are efficient, effective, and not annoying to people, we may conduct anonymised statistical analysis of donors using a variety of demographic profile data obtained from third parties such as the CSO and Facebook.
+This helps us identify how to use our resources as efficiently as possible and also how to minimise the annoyance to our donors and supporters that can be caused by too frequent requests for support.

 This analysis is carried out on anonymised data sets and donors and supporters are then matched to specific categories called “segments”.
 These segments are used to help support fundraising campaign planning and execution.

-You can ask to be excluded from this type of analysis by contacting the Data Protection Officer but you may receive a greater number of fundraising requests than otherwise or you may receive communications from us that might not be relevant to you or your lifestyle and donation history.
+You can ask to be excluded from this type of analysis by contacting our Data Protection Officer but you may receive a greater number of fundraising requests than otherwise or you may receive communications from us that might not be relevant to you or your lifestyle and donation history.